telerik/blazor-docs/components/card/orientation.md

 position: 3
 ---

-# Card Orintation
+# Card Orientation

-You can define the Card orintation by setting its `Orientation` parameter to a member of the `Telerik.Blazor.CardOrientation` enum that provides the following options:
+You can define the Card orientation by setting its `Orientation` parameter to a member of the `Telerik.Blazor.CardOrientation` enum that provides the following options:
    * [`Horizontal`](#card-with-horizontal-orientation)
    * [`Vertical`](#card-with-vertical-orientation)